sam-braun/dl-workflow-deployment/README.md

 ## Part 1: Preparation

-Unless otherwise specified, run all commands in the command line of the GCP Console terminal.
-Upload this code into the GCP Console code editor.
-Follow these steps to set up k8s cluster:
+### Step 1

-1. In Kubernetes Engine, click "Create" to create a new cluster.
+In Kubernetes Engine, click "Create" to create a new cluster.

+### Step 2
-2. Once it is created, connect to the cluster using this command in the command line: `gcloud container clusters get-credentials hw3-k8s-cluster --region us-central1 --project amlc-hw3`
+Once it is created, connect to the cluster using this command in the command line: `gcloud container clusters get-credentials hw3-k8s-cluster --region us-central1 --project amlc-hw3`

 ## Part 2: Training Deployment